With 4th of July approaching and backyard barbecues and fireworks to enjoy, please remember that pets may not appreciate the fanfare as much as we do!

 (2).
 Whether entertaining at home or you plan to leave the house, find a quiet room where your pets can’t see outside.
 Play soft, classical music.
 Turn on a fan or other “white noise” tactics and make sure they aren’t alone for long.
 If you must leave, include toys, hidden treats and comfort objects in this ‘safety’ room.

 (3).
-Consider pet calming solutions–Dr. Becker’s Stress/Calming chews might help ease your dog’s anxiety, along with other calming products including CBD oils or biscuits.
-These recommended merchants can also be found on our Pet Store page @ https://doolittlesdoghouse.com/shop/
+Consider pet calming solutions–Dr. Becker’s Stress/Calming chews or Poli Pet Calm might help ease your dog’s anxiety.
+These recommended merchants can be found under Pet Wellness on our Pet Store page @ https://doolittlesdoghouse.com/shop/

 (4).
 Exercise your dog earlier in the day.
 In the cooler morning hours, take him for a nice long walk.
 Later in the day, play in the pool or use the garden hose to stay cool while fetching a ball in the backyard.